 Performance

-GAP Calculator — Grade Adjusted Pace
+Hill Grade Adjusted Pace (GAP) Calculator

 Convert between hilly and flat-equivalent pace.
 Enter your distance, time and elevation gain to find your grade adjusted pace (GAP).